 When at first this idea of inviolable, immutable law in a realm hitherto vaguely ascribed to chance dawns upon the mind, it is apt to result in a sense of helplessness, almost of moral and mental paralysis.
-Humanity seems to be held in the grip of an iron destiny, and the resigned "kismet" of the Moslem appears to be the only philosophical utterance.
+Man seems to be held in the grip of an iron destiny, and the resigned "kismet" of the Moslem appears to be the only philosophical utterance.
 Just so might the savage feel when the idea of physical law first dawns on his startled intelligence, and he learns that every movement of his body, every movement in external Nature, is carried on under immutable laws.
-Gradually he learns that natural laws only lay down conditions under which all workings must be carried on, but do not prescribe the workings; so that man remains ever free at the centre, while limited in his external activities by the conditions of the plane on which those activities are carried on.
+Gradually he learns that natural laws only lay down conditions under which all workings must be carried on, but do not prescribe the workings; so that man remains ever free at the center, while limited in his external activities by the conditions of the plane on which those activities are carried on.
 He learns further that while the conditions master him, constantly frustrating his strenuous efforts, so long as he is ignorant of them, or, knowing them, fights against them, he masters them and they become his servants and helpers when he understands them, knows their directions, and calculates their forces.

-Hence the saying that "knowledge is power," for exactly in proportion to his knowledge can he or she utilize these forces; by selecting those with which he or she will work, by balancing one against another, by neutralizing opposing energies that would interfere with his object, he can calculate beforehand the result, and bring about what he predetermines .
+Hence the saying that "knowledge is power,"

+for exactly in proportion to his knowledge can he utilize these forces; by selecting those with which he will work, by balancing one against another, by neutralizing opposing energies that would interfere with his object, he can calculate beforehand the result, and bring about what he predetermines.
 Understanding and manipulating causes, he can predict effects, and thus the very rigidity of Nature which seemed at first to paralyze human action can be used to produce and infinite variety of results.
 Perfect rigidity in each separate force makes possible perfect flexibility in their combinations.
 For the forces being of every kind, moving in every direction, and each being calculable, a selection can be made and the selected forces so combined as to yield any desired result.
 The object to be gained being determined, it can be infallibly obtained by a careful balancing of forces in the combination put together as a cause.
 But, be it remembered, knowledge is requisite thus to guide events, to bring about desired results.
-The ignorant person stumbles helplessly along, striking themself against the immutable laws and seeing their efforts fail, while the man or women of knowledge walks steadily forward, foreseeing, causing, preventing, adjusting, and bringing about that at which he or she aims, not because he or she is lucky but because he or she understands.
-The one is the toy, the slave of Nature, whirled along by her forces: the other is her master, using her energies to carry them onwards in the direction chosen by his or her will.
+The ignorant man stumbles helplessly along, striking himself against the immutable laws and seeing his efforts fail, while the man of knowledge walks steadily forward, foreseeing, causing, preventing, adjusting, and bringing about that at which he aims, not because he is lucky but because he understands.
+The one is the toy, the slave of Nature, whirled along by her forces: the other is her master, using her energies to carry him onwards in the direction chosen by his will.

 That which is true of the physical realm of law is true of the moral and mental worlds, equally realms of law.
 Here also the ignorant is a slave, the sage is a monarch; here also the inviolability, the immutability, that were regarded as paralyzing, are found to be the necessary conditions of sure progress and of clear-sighted direction of the future.
-Humanity can become the master of their personal destiny only because that destiny lies in a realm of law, where knowledge can build up the science of the soul and place in the hands of man and women the power of controlling their future - of choosing alike their future character and future circumstances.
-The knowledge of karma that threatened to paralyze, becomes an inspiring, supporting, uplifting force.
-(The Ancient Wisdom, pp 319-324)
+Man can become the master of his destiny only because that destiny lies in a realm of law, where knowledge can build up the science of the soul and place in the hands of man the power of controlling his future - of choos-